Courses

 Professional Services

+A practical course in business mathematics and computer applications.
+The development of IT skills enables the student to progress successfully through university and subsequently in their working lives.
 This module will introduce the student to the practical elements of Information Technology and file management and the fundamental importance of business mathematics.
 Together with instruction in the use and application of Microsoft Applications software, this ensures the student is competently prepared to produce business documents, reports, presentations, spreadsheets and emails.
-The student will be equipped to collaborate and work remotely through the use of an on-line video conferencing platform
+The student will be equipped to collaborate and work remotely through the use of an on-line video conferencing platform.
+An appreciation of working in a paperless environment will be fostered throughout the delivery of the module.

 This module introduces students to the sources of law, the structure and practice of the administration of law in Ireland.
 It also explores the essential elements of business law and the manner in which contract law, tort law, data protection laws and employment law are administered.
 Furthermore this module will enable students to apply legal concepts and legal reasoning to a range of issues confronted in business.